 Told out of chronological order, the film is didactic without giving way to political propaganda.
 Past events and forward-moving narrative development weave randomly in vividly choreographed sequences that frame the region's macro/micro reality of Sicilian experience.
 Volatile public situations ignite and erupt with an unpredictable feature of reality.

-The most surprising aspect is Rosi's refusal to glorify his title character, but rather to expose all sides of a deeply traditional society pulled between military, criminal, and disparate political factions.
-We only see Giuliano's face in death.
-During sequences where the bandit leads his gang against Italy's carabinieri and separatist socialist groups, Giuliano wears a long white lightweight coat that blends with Sicily's bright arid landscape.
+The most unexpected aspect of the narrative is Rosi's refusal to glorify his outlaw title character.
+The director hides Giuliano’s identity to prevent the viewer from becoming attracted to the person.
+The filmmaker chooses rather to expose all sides of a deeply traditional society pulled between military, criminal, and disparate political factions.
+We only see Salvatore Giuliano's face in death, and even then just briefly.
+During scenes where the politically motivated bandit leads his gang against Italy's Carabinieri and separatist socialist groups, Salvatore Giuliano wears a long white lightweight overcoat that blends in with Sicily's bright arid landscape.

 Rated R. 109 mins.
-(B) (Three Stars - out of five/no halves)

 Get cool rewards when you click on the button to pledge your support through Patreon.